| | | | | | | |

 Now, I love biryani as much as the next person (especially paneer biryani!), but when the summer heat hits, I start craving lighter, fresher dishes.
 South Indian lemon rice (known as “chitranna” in Kannada) fits this brief to a tee.

-Lemon rice originates from the South Indian state of Karnataka, famous for other dishes like curd rice, bisi bele bath, Mysore masala dosa, and vada with sambar.
+Lemon rice originates from the South Indian state of Karnataka and is famous for other dishes like curd rice, bisi bele bath, Mysore masala dosa, and vada with sambar.
 The zesty rice dish is enjoyed as a lunchtime staple, especially in summer.
-You’ll find thousands of people savoring the rice dish in work or school tiffins, during picnics, or even while traveling.
+You’ll find thousands of people savouring the rice dish in work or school tiffins, during picnics, or even while travelling.

-It’s one of my go-to dishes when searching for a quick and easy dish — along with other favorites from my useful 30-minute or less recipe collection.
+It’s one of my go-to dishes when searching for a quick and easy dish — along with other favourites from my useful 30-minute or less recipe collection.

 This recipe will teach you how to make chitranna the traditional way — which is also surprisingly uncomplicated.
 Ready to find out how?